AndreaFan123/JS_fundamentals_in_30_days/Day-10-Functions-part-1/functions_part_1.md

 };
 ```

-The terms `hoisting` happened when using **function declarations**, because in global memory, it already has the function declaration stored in the creation phase, that's why when in the execution phase, it can be invoked, on the other hand, function expression (functions assigned to variables with `let` or `const`) are not stored in the global memory in the creation phase, they are being held in the temporal dead zone (TDZ), that's why we can't access them before they are declared.
+The terms `hoisting` happened when using **function declarations**, because in global memory, it already has the function declaration stored in the creation phase, that's why when in the execution phase, it can be invoked, on the other hand, function expression (functions assigned to variables with `let` or `const`) are not stored in the global memory in the creation phase, they are being held in the temporal dead zone (TDZ), that's why we can't access them before they are executed.

 #### What if we use `var` to declare a function?